smilidon/smilidon/README.md

 ## How I work

-I fix the problem in front of me first.
-Then I look at what allowed it to happen.
+I fix the problem in front of me first and work backwards from there.
+Then I look at what allowed it to happen to keep it from happening again.

 If the process still relies on a hidden spreadsheet, unclear ownership, or one person knowing every exception, the problem isn't fixed.
 It is waiting to come back.

-A few rules I keep:
+My methodology:

 - Test assumptions before building around them.
 - Write down what changed in plain language.